ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-To make an exchange possible, the `create-pair` transaction sends an IBC packet
-to the target chain.
+In the `create-pair` command on the Mars blockchain, an IBC packet is sent to the Venus chain.
+This packet contains information that is used to create a buy order book on the Venus chain.

-- When the target chain receives a packet, the target chain creates a buy order
-  book and sends an acknowledgement back to the source chain.
+When the Venus chain receives the IBC packet, it processes the information contained in the packet and creates a buy order book.
+The Venus chain then sends an acknowledgement back to the Mars chain to confirm that the buy order book has been successfully created.
-- When the source chain receives an acknowledgement, the source chain creates a
-  sell order book.

-Sending an IBC packet requires a user to specify a port and a channel through
-which a packet is transferred.
+Upon receiving the acknowledgement from the Venus chain, the Mars chain creates a sell order book.
+This sell order book is associated with the buy order book on the Venus chain, allowing users to trade assets between the two chains.

 ## Sell Order

-After an order book is created, the next step is to create a sell order:
+After creating an order book, the next step is to create a sell order.
+This can be done using the `send-sell-order` command, which is used to broadcast a transaction with a message that locks a specified amount of tokens and creates a sell order on the Mars blockchain.

 ```
 interchanged tx dex send-sell-order dex channel-0 marscoin 10 venuscoin 15  --from alice --chain-id mars --home ~/.mars
 ```

-The `send-sell-order` command broadcasts a message that locks token on the
-source blockchain and creates a sell order on the source blockchain.
+In the example provided, the `send-sell-order` command is used to create a sell order for 10 `marscoin` token and 15 `venuscoin` token.
+This sell order will be added to the order book on the Mars blockchain.

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.mars)